-Researchers identify proteins that indicate which kidney tumors are most likely to spreadDecember 5th, 2012 in Cancer /
+Researchers identify proteins that indicate which kidney tumors are most likely to spreadDecember 5, 2012 in Medicine & Health / Cancer

 Researchers at St. Michael's hospital have identified 29 proteins that are likely to be involved in the spread of kidney cancer.
 The discovery will help physicians recognize which tumours are going to behave more aggressively and provide those patients with more intensive treatment and closer followup.